anna-is-cute/paste/CONTRIBUTING.md

 Thanks for reading this and I hope you contribute to paste!
 It takes some work off of my plate!

-If you haven't joined the IRC channel, please do so!
-It's #paste on irc.mozilla.org.
+If you haven't joined the Discord, [please do so](https://discord.gg/EnqSwJK)!
 I'd love to hear from you and help you with any contributions or issues.

 ## Pull requests